-Questions about registration, accessibility, discounts for multiple-class registration and new student referrals, and employee assistance programs such as TAP: contact Ji-Eun Kim, Administrative Coordinator, at 617.495.8680 or firstname.lastname@example.org.
+Questions about registration, accessibility, and employee assistance programs such as TAP: contact Ji-Eun Kim, Administrative Coordinator, at email@example.com.

 Questions regarding course content: email Kathy King, Director, at firstname.lastname@example.org.

-Refunds: All requests for refunds must be made in writing.
-Requests must be received one week prior to the first day of class to be considered for a full refund minus $35 non-refundable application fee (if applicable).
-Written requests received less than a week and at least one day prior to the first class will receive a 75 percent refund minus $35 non-refundable application fee (if applicable).
+Refunds: All requests for refunds must be made in writing via email to Ji-Eun Kim, Administrative Coordinator, at email@example.com.
+Requests must be received one week prior to the first day of class to be considered for a full refund.
+Written requests received less than a week and at least one day prior to the first class will receive a 75 percent refund.
 No refunds will be issued after the first class.

 Missed Class policy: The Ceramics Program will make every effort to provide make-up classes for those missed due to studio closings; however, is not responsible for issuing reimbursements or providing make-up classes for those missed due to illnesses, substitute teachers, or other events beyond our control.
 We do not prorate for missed classes.

-Late Registration: Late registration is not permitted for eight, six, five and four-week classes.
-For 12 and 10-week classes registration is permitted up to the first week of class if there are spaces available.
+Late Registration: For this 6 week session, registration is permitted up to the first week of class if there are spaces available.
 We do not prorate for late registration.

 Class Cancellations: The Ceramics Program has the right to cancel classes with inadequate enrollment.
 Students will be notified as soon as possible and given the opportunity to transfer to another class.
 In the event that an alternative class can not be chosen a refund will be issued.

 Return Checks: Checks returned due to insufficient funds will be charged a $35 fee.